 This course of study appeals to students who may wish a good foundation of liberal studies to carry forward to an advanced or professional program or to students who have not yet identified for themselves a major course of study.

-General Education (Minimum 32 credits) Credits General education coursework can be completed from within or outside of the major field of study.
+General education coursework can be completed from within or outside of the major field of study.